AntoineSlr/ServerTemplates_DiscordBot/README.md

 The main purpose of ServerTemplates bot is to save time and effort when creating a new Discord Server.

-The way it works is : it should be invited in newly created Discord servers, and it will set up the main channels and their categories automatically.
+The way it works is : it should be invited in newly created Discord servers, and it will set up the main channels and roles automatically.

 You will be given different server templates either via a help command or a dedicated website for this bot.